Art Omi: Residencies, Education Programs, and other activities

 As Part of Art Omi's: Artists residency program, there is a Critics/Curators-in-Residence awarded stay each year.
-Previous Critics/Curators-in-Residence include Monika Fabijanska, Jonatan Habib Engqvist, Jessica Lynne, Ugochukwu-Smooth C. Nzewi, Martha Schwendener, and Omar Lopez Chahoud.
+Previous Critics/Curators-in-Residence include Monika Fabijanska, Jonatan Habib Engqvist, Jessica Lynne, Ugochukwu-Smooth C. Nzewi, Martha Schwendener, Manuel Becerra and Omar Lopez Chahoud.

 The non-profit also has a number of educational programs.
 These include a Winter Art Camp, Spring Art Camp, Saturday Children's Workshops, Camp Omi, Artgarten, and more.

 Art Omi invites gallerists, critics, agents, publishers, curators and collectors to give talks and presentations.
 Their visits also benefit residents by providing them with exposure and access to the New York cultural scene.
 Omi regularly holds exhibitions, readings, concerts and dance performances to which the public is invited.

 Omi's facilities are available for rental for corporate retreats from December through March, when residency programs are not in session.

 Funding

 Art Omi raises money primarily from philanthropic and corporate foundations and individual donors.
 Its major fundraising event is a New York City benefit held each spring.